[Updated 23 March with consolidated guidance on mitigating fire risk and managing fires]

-The winter season brings increased risk of fire as the weather is dry and people use fires to stay warm.
-These communication products are designed to help agencies accurately and effectively communicate about fire risk and precautions; as well as explaining how people can take action if a fire breaks out in their area of the camp.
+The winter season brings increased risk of fire as the weather is dry and fires are used to stay warm.
+These communication products are designed to help agencies accurately and effectively communicate fire risk and precautions; and how people can take action if a fire breaks out in their area of the camp.

 - Factual audio package - 5'30" - Featuring Rohingya people talking about their fire-related concerns and an interview with the station officer from Cox's Bazar Fire Service & Civil Defence.

 - Audio messages for use with hand mics / loudspeakers - Rohingya language messages covering fire risks and precautions; and information about what to do in the event of a fire.

 - Three sets of flashcards on fire risks and precautions, with Bangla guide text for facilitators.
 Set 1 covers precautions to reduce fire risks.
 Set 2 provides advice about what to do in the event of a fire.
 Set 3 gives guidance on how to treat burns.